replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

 # General system requirements

-This topic describes the general system requirements for installing applications with Replicated.
+This topic describes the general system requirements for installing applications with the Replicated app manager.

-There are additional requirements specific to installing an application on an existing cluster and installing an application on a cluster provisioned by the Kubernetes installer.
-For more information, see [Cluster requirements](installing-existing-cluster-requirements) and [Kubernetes installer requirements](installing-embedded-cluster-requirements).
+There are additional requirements specific to installing an application on an existing cluster and installing an application on a cluster created by the Kubernetes installer.

+For more information about requirements for existing clusters, see [Cluster requirements](installing-existing-cluster-requirements).

+For more information about requirements for the Kubernetes installer, see [Kubernetes installer requirements](installing-embedded-cluster-requirements).

 **Note**: This topic does not include any requirements specific to your software vendor.
 Ensure that you meet any additional requirements for the application defined by your software vendor.

-## Supported Browsers
+## Supported browsers

-This section describes the browser requirements for the latest KOTS Admin Console
+This section describes the browser requirements for the latest Replicated admin console.

 | Browser              | Support     |
 |----------------------|-------------|